Gabriele Boloca: Club career

 A youth product of Juventus, Boloca was first called-up by Juventus U23 – the reserve team of Juventus – on 10 February 2019, for a match against Arzachena.
 Boloca was eventually called-up six times at the end of the season, without debuting.
 Boloca was sent on loan to the under-19 teams of Bologna and Monza, in the 2019–20 and 2020–21 seasons respectively.

-On 25 January 2020, Boloca was called-up by Siniša Mihajlović to Bologna's senior squad, for their game against SPAL; he was an unused substitute.
-In January 2021, Juventus announced Boloca's loan to Monza had been interrputed prematurely.
+On 25 January 2020, Boloca was called up by Siniša Mihajlović to Bologna's senior squad, for their game against SPAL; he was an unused substitute.
+In January 2021, Juventus announced Boloca's loan to Monza had been interrupted prematurely.

 After being benched 21 times during the season, Boloca made his professional debut for Juventus U23 on 24 April 2022, as a starter in a Serie C game against Legnago Salus, helping his side win 3–2.

 In 2022, he joined Serie D club Seregno.
+After spending the first half of the 2023–24 season with fellow Serie D club Albenga, Boloca was signed by Serie B club Ternana in January 2024.

+On 30 August 2024, Boloca moved to AlbinoLeffe in Serie C.